programmerMG/Whatsapp-bot-python/README.md

 ## Running the code

-In command promt you just have to run python main.py.
+In command promt you just have to run python main.py.(Every time you ppen the command prompt, opne it in tha same folder as of whatsapp bot)

 ![main.py](https://i.ibb.co/NFvjZ3t/black.png)